flatcar-archive/flatcar-docs/os/booting-on-openstack.md

+---
-# Running Flatcar Container Linux on OpenStack
+title: Running Flatcar Container Linux on OpenStack
+weight: 10
+---

 These instructions will walk you through downloading Flatcar Container Linux for OpenStack, importing it with the `glance` tool, and running your first cluster with the `nova` tool.